What is Influencer Marketing all about? How do you pick the right influencers to work with your brand, and how much should you pay for them?

 If you’re unsure about the influencer’s ability to deliver the goods, it may be worthwhile to ask for references.
 This could be a previous client whom the influencer worked with, or influencer marketing agency which have employed the influencer’s services.

 Are there other brands which the influencer worked with in the past?
 If so, it may be useful to do a check to see how long these engagements are.
+Do also see if these sponsored posts get a good levels of engagement.

 Long-term sponsorship deals between brands and influencers are normally a good sign that the influencer is producing results.